July 2, 2104

 "Never do that again."
 His voice calm, but furious; thin fingers flexing around her small wrist.
 "Now, sit down before I have you thrown out."
 He released her and placed the syringe in its morocco case.

-Then again, she thought, I'm probably the only person who's ever tried to force him away from his drug addiction.
+Then again, she thought, I'm probably the only person who's ever had the balls to forcibly try and take his drug from him.

 "What?"
 Lestrade started.